DarraghReid/dara-MS1/README.md

     * The Contact section contains two separate sections.
     The first section contains phone and email information, as well as DaRa's social media & YouTube links, represented by icons, which open up in separate tabs.
-    This section condences into a more streamlined version on smaller screen sizes.
+    This section condenses into a more streamlined version on smaller screen sizes.

         The second section is a contact form which users can fill out to contact DaRa.
-        Due to the limitations of the MS1 project, where only HTML and CSS can be used, the infromation input into this form will not be sent or stored anywhere.
+        Due to the limitations of the MS1 project, where only HTML and CSS can be used, the information input into this form will not be sent or stored anywhere.

 * Footer
-    * The footer contains three sections, layed our horizonally from left to right.
+    * The footer contains three sections, laid our horizontally from left to right.
     The first section is a play button icon which brings users to the video section when clicked.

         The middle section contains the phone and email information of DaRa.
 On larger screens the information is displayed side-by-side, whereas on smaller screens, they are placed one on top of the other.

-        The third section contains DaRa's social media & YouTube links, represnted by icons, which open in separate tabs.
+        The third section contains DaRa's social media & YouTube links, represented by icons, which open in separate tabs.

 Each of the features is responsive on all devices.